Building a Design Strategy for Your Business - THE ULTIMATE GUIDE

 THE DESIGN AUDIT

-It is usually a great idea to perform a design audit which involves an analysis of the key areas of your enterprise such as product and brand, your work practices, service development, and communication with clients.
+It is usually a great idea to perform a design audit that involves an analysis of the key areas of your enterprise such as product and brand, your work practices, service development, and communication with clients.
 In addition, a design audit investigates the role design fulfills in improving the functional areas of your business.
-It may lead to discovery of opportunities to utilize design to make your firm more efficient, sustainable and to add to the perceived value of your offerings.
+It may lead to the discovery of opportunities to utilize design to make your firm more efficient, sustainable and to add to the perceived value of your offerings.
 Simply put, a design audit is a review of the various elements that your firm uses to interact with its stakeholders.